 Advertisement

-Walt spoke to city hall officials, who told her that dumping the wastewater was necessary "to avoid saturating Paris’ sewage network and flooding the city when especially heavy rain hits".
+The main issue was that dumping the wastewater in the river was necessary "to avoid saturating Paris’ sewage network and flooding the city when especially heavy rain hits".

-To address the issue of heavy rains pushing untreated waste water into the river, a large rainwater storage tank near the Austerlitz train station was constructed.
+To address the issue of heavy rains pushing untreated waste water into the river, a huge rainwater storage tank near the Austerlitz train station was constructed

 Public swimming